koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 First, I'm going to introduce a custom renderer that I'm going to create.
 Let's take a look at README.md.

-This is a custom renderer for file system to create files and directories declaratively.
+This is a custom renderer to create files and directories declaratively.
 This example creates README.md and index.js in a src directory.

 ## Describe the project structure